cselab/Mirheo/docs/source/developer/api/interactions/pairwise.rst

 Interface
 ^^^^^^^^^

-The :any:`mirheo::PairwiseInteraction` takes a functor that describes a pairwise interaction.
+The kernel functor describes a pairwise interaction.
-This functor may be splitted into two parts:
+It is splitted into two parts:

 - a handler, that must be usable on the device.
 - a manager, that may store extra information on the host.
 For simple interactions, this can be the same as the handler class.